jclosure/prescreen/README.md

     $ bundle install

-Alternatively, you can install the gem for general purpose use in your system like this:
+Alternatively, if you've cloned the repo, from the prescreen directory, you can install the gem for general purpose use in your system like this:

 	$ rake build
 	$ gem install